Waterhouse–Friderichsen syndrome: Treatment

 Fulminant infection from meningococcal bacteria in the bloodstream is a medical emergency and requires emergent treatment with vasopressors, fluid resuscitation, and appropriate antibiotics.
 Benzylpenicillin was once the drug of choice with chloramphenicol as a good alternative in allergic patients.
 Ceftriaxone is an antibiotic commonly employed today.
 Hydrocortisone can sometimes reverse the adrenal insufficiency.
 Amputations, reconstructive surgery, and tissue grafting are sometimes needed as a result of tissue necrosis (typically of the extremities) caused by the infection.

 Prognosis

 The prognosis of Waterhouse–Friderichsen syndrome varies by severity of the illness.
 Around 15% of patients with significant acute bilateral adrenal bleeding experience a fatal outcome.
 In cases where diagnosis and appropriate treatment are delayed, the case fatality rate approaches 50%.
 Recovery is possible with appropriate, timely management of the illness.
-Mineralocorticoid and glucocorticoid treatments may be necessary depending on the recovering patient's electrolyte status and response to treatment.
+Mineralocorticoid and glucocorticoid treatments may be necessary depending on the patient's electrolyte status and response to treatment.
 Research shows that people with adrenal hemorrhage can regain adrenal function to some degree.